openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - Creating situations in which the players feel forced to take an NPC's orders or advice.

-There are no hard and fast rules, however.
-If you find NPCs in your game frequently doing the above, then there's a good chance your players might become frustrated.
+If you find the NPCs in your game frequently taking these or similar roles, then there's a good chance your players might become frustrated.

-But sometimes it can add to the story to have an ally contribute in a way that the players can't, but it's important to find some purpose for the players to fulfill that the NPC can't for one reason or another.
-For example, a powerful mad scientist uses a poisonous gas to control the minds of a group of soldiers and commands them to attack the players.
-A powerful ally NPC might use his medical knowledge to create an anti-toxin to protect the minds of the players by breaking the influence over them and half of the soldiers.
+Sometimes it can add to the story to have an ally contribute in a way that the players can't, but it's important to find some purpose for the players to fulfill that the NPC can't for one reason or another.
+For example, a villainous mad scientist uses a poisonous gas to control the minds of a group of soldiers and commands them to attack the players.
+A powerful ally NPC might use her medical knowledge to create an anti-toxin to protect the minds of the players by breaking the influence over them and half of the soldiers.
 However, the NPC isn't capable of providing this protection for all of the soldiers - the players must then complete the vital task of subduing (ideally without killing) the dominated soldiers and preventing them from harming anyone.

 The above example will likely be an intriguing scene enjoyed by all, because the ally NPC can't prevail without the help of the players.

 **Allies can be used to grant knowledge.** In addition to providing players with new power, allies can also be the purveyors of information.
 A savvy merchant knows how to gain leverage on the members of the trader's guild; a pitiful sanitation clerk turned wererat possesses the only known map of the city sewers; a sage who acts as patron to the party has discovered the location of the Universe Portal.
 By using allies to inform the players of secret or hidden knowledge, you put the power of what to do with that information in the PCs' hands.

 **Allies should be imperfect.** The best allies are the ones who are flawed just like the PCs.
 They have physical weaknesses that can be taken advantage of, moral faults that can be exploited, or needs that they can't fulfill on their own.
-If the allies are so powerful that no mortal can stop them and they want for nothing, the players are likely to wonder why the NPC is giving them the time of day in the first place, and, by finding ways to demonstrate your NPCs' imperfections, you'll further immerse your players in the fantasy.
+If the allies are so powerful that no mortal can stop them and they want for nothing, the players are likely to wonder why the NPC is giving them the time of day in the first place, and, by finding ways to demonstrate your NPCs' imperfections, you'll further immerse your players in the campaign world.

 ### Monsters and NPC Statistics

 Many of the monsters and NPCs that the PCs encounter throughout their journey will be used solely for the purposes of role playing or setting the mood.
-These sort of background characters typically don't need a full array of attributes, feats, and favored banes because, more likely than not, you'll never make a single action roll for them.
-Angus the Blacksmith, for example, might spice up the town bazaar a bit with his Scottish accent and epic tales of fraudulent accomplishments - but your party is never going to need to engage him in combat.
+These sort of background characters typically don't need a full array of attributes, feats, and favored attacks because, more likely than not, you'll never make a single action roll for them.
+Angus the Blacksmith, for example, might spice up the town bazaar a bit with his Scottish accent and epic tales of fraudulent accomplishments--but your party is never going to need to engage him in combat.

 A good deal of your monsters and NPCs, however, will require statistical descriptions to use for combat or social encounters.
 This section will describe two ways that you can build these statistics: the complex build and the simple build.